Sphyrna-029/Battery-Pack-Partitioner/README.md

 ████████████████████████████████████
     - 18650 Cell Partitioner +

-Options:
+optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Input CSV file.
+  -h, --help            show this help message and exit -f FILE, --file FILE  Input CSV file
   -p PARALLEL, --parallel PARALLEL
-                        Number of parallel packs in your battery.
+                        Number of parallel packs in your battery -i ITERATIONS, --iterations ITERATIONS
+                        Number of branch-&-bound iterations to optimize the result --hist                Display a histogram with capacity distribution at the end of the process
 ```